Canadian Cadet Organizations: History

 Cadets from 655 Richmond Royal Canadian Air Cadet Squadron marching during their ACR.

 In 1862, five years before Confederation, "drill associations" were set up in Canada as a response to the American Civil War.
 These early drill associations served to train militia and were open to people over the age of 13.

 In 1879, the government authorized the creation of 74 "Association[s] for Drill in Educational Institutions", drill associations that were open to male youth over the age of 14 and which did not entail active service in the military.
 The Riel Rebellion of 1885 motivated increased support to these youth drill associations.
 By 1887, they were called the cadet corps and were open to boys over the age of 12.

 It was not until July 30, 1970 (the result of a change in legislation) that girls were officially permitted to join government-supported cadet corps and squadrons.
 Until then, girls paraded as "Wrennettes" supported by the Navy League and Air "Cadettes" supported by the Air Cadet League.
 On rare occasions, girls paraded unofficially with army cadets.

 Musical groups

-Cadet musicians of the 226 Air Cadet Pipeband at their annual review at the Colisée de Trois-Rivières in Quebec in May 2008.
+226 Air Cadet Pipeband at their annual review at the Colisée de Trois-Rivières, May 2008.